steph-j/personal-project/README.md

 ## Milestones

 -By the end of the weekend: Basic UI and links setup.
+CHECK

 -Templates and DB working by 16 June